Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 You should tell a social story about a particular behavior before the time you expect him/her to exhibit such behavior in a social event or situation.
 This will help your child to remember the story and hopefully apply the ideal behavior as described in the story.

-Once in a while, you should ask your child to tell you his/her own story.
+Once in a while, you should ask your child to tell you their own story.
 This is an effective way to learn the things your child experiences every day or the things your child wants to do.
 You should be very sensitive to the stories your child tells you so that you can immediately identify and resolve any problem that he/she is experiencing.

 References: